 - A discoverable learning platform: it uses simple means to reach to

-- Designed for local appropriation: it has built-in tools for making
+- Designed for local appropriation: Sugar has built-in tools for making

-changes and improvements and a growing global community of support.
-25
+changes and improvements and a growing global community of support. twenty-five

 languages are currently available.

-- An emphasis on learning through doing and debugging: more engaged
+- An emphasis on learning through doing and debugging: this engages

 - Available in a wide variety of forms: as part of GNU/Linux